PassiveModding/sentimental/readme.md

     - C# has client libraries for all the required Google Cloud services
     - It is a compiled language that is fast and efficient

+9. How do I version the functions if the published version is immutable?
+    - The functions are deployed using a CI/CD pipeline, so the source code is versioned in GitHub
+    - Separate the git repository into multiple branches, only merging to the main branch when the code is ready to be deployed
+        - Further you can have separate branches for development, staging and production

 ### Troubleshooting
 - Cannot enable APIs
     - Ensure that you have the required permissions to enable APIs
     - Ensure that the APIs are available in your region
     - Ensure that you have linked a billing account to your project

+- Terraform init, plan or apply fails locally
+    - Double check the account you are using to authenticate with GCP
+        - Check `application-default` credentials
+        - Check the `GOOGLE_CREDENTIALS` environment variable
+        - Check `gcloud auth list`
+    - Ensure that you have the required permissions to create and manage the resources

+- Terraform init, plan or apply fails in the CI/CD pipeline
+    - Ensure that you have created the `TFSTATE_SA_KEY` secret in GitHub
+    - Ensure that you have created the `PROJECT_ID` and `REGION` variables in GitHub.
+(Make sure they havent been mistakenly added as secrets instead of variables.)
+    - Ensure that you have the required permissions to create and manage the resources
+    - Ensure you have updated the `main.tf` file with the correct backend bucket name